hackclub/hackclub/workshops/splatter_paint/README.md

 ---
 name: 'Splatter Paint'
-description: 'Make some splatter paint with Paper.js '
+description: 'Make splatter paint in your browser with Paper.js'
 author: '@MatthewStanciu'
-group: 'start'
-order: 2
 ---

 **Warning: the following workshop involves flashing colors and is not recommended for those with a history of epilepsy.**